mail02ankit/mail02ankit.github.io/projects.md

 mode to EM field in the linear-regime.
 Motivated by the recent theory and experimental work, we studied dynamics of the superconductivity condensate in the presence of a small supercurrent.
 We found that the condensate momentum induces a asymmetry of the spectral gap on the Fermi level which leads to momentum-dependent oscillation frequency and phase of the Higgs mode.

 **In process**

+## time-resolved response functions
+In condensed matter physics, response functions have their own place for the mathematical complexity and experimental accessibility.
+Mathematically, any response function represents a two-particle retarded correlator  that exhibits dynamics and statics of collective excitations: for example charge-charge susceptibility gives plasmons, current-current susceptibility gives conductivity and many others.
+Experimentally, many response functions can be measured and provide support and verification for the existence of a collective mode.
+Theoretically, the evaluation of a response function requires solution to the Bethe-Salpeter equation which is difficult to solve because we need to solve a self-consistent equation for the vertex.

+Recently, we combined the tools from different areas and found a method to solve the BS equation using a numerical functional derivation approach.
+Through the functional derivation, the optical conductivity for superconducting state is obtained with full vertex corrections and used to characterize the transient superconducting state.
+We are now extending this method to evaluate other response functions.

+**In process**